Accessing CDIP Data: Frequently Asked Questions

 - How can I obtain your most recent data automatically?

-the desired web address.
+our data access URLs.
 A number of useful scripts are maintained

 on the CDIP site for this purpose.
 For example, the command to obtain